MeltanoLabs/tap-postgres/README.md

     SELECT * FROM pg_create_logical_replication_slot('tappostgres', 'wal2json');
     ```
 1. Ensure your configuration for tap-postgres specifies host, port, user, password, and database manually, without relying on an sqlalchemy url.
-1. You are now ready to run tap-postgres!